RustAudio/rust-jack/README.md

 1. Rust runs tests in parallel, it may be possible that the JACK server is not keeping up.
 Set the environment variable `RUST_TEST_THREADS` to 1.
 2. Increase the value used by `default_sleep` in `jack_utils.rs`.

-Another case is that libjack may be broken.
+Another case is that libjack may be broken on your setup.
 Try switching between libjack and libjack2 (they have the same API and libjack2 isn't necessarily newer than libjack), or using a different version.

 ### Running the tests